High in the Clouds

-For the novel's upcoming film adaptation, see High in the Clouds (film).

 High in the Clouds is a children's adventure novel written by musician/songwriter Paul McCartney and Philip Ardagh, illustrated by Geoff Dunbar, and published by Faber and Faber in October 2005.
 As writer/producer and animator/director, McCartney and Dunbar had collaborated on the 1984 animated film Rupert and the Frog Song, and High in the Clouds was scripted and sketched for several years by the two of them as another film.

 Synopsis

 When the characters' home, Woodland, is attacked by human development, a young squirrel (Wirral) is left without a home and without his mother.
 Guided by his mother's final words and aided by his fellow animal friends he meets on his journey, Wirral goes on a quest for the secret island sanctuary of Animalia.
 Wirral finds himself in an epic journey filled with evil realities and wild dreams.
 He and his friends experience tragedy, war, joy and victory, all in the name of freedom and peace.